niklaslundberg/Arbor.Build/README.md

 * Scan system for supported tooling, like MSBuild, Git and NuGet.
 * Invoke MSBuild for all found solution files, built using the configurations and platforms within the solution file
-* Scan for supported tests and invoke unit tests frameworks.
+* Run dotnet test for all test projects
-* Shows how external processes are invoked in log files to enable reproduction of individual tasks.
+* Shows how external processes are invoked in log files to enable reproduction of individual tasks
 * Patch and unpatch assembly metadata
 * Restore NuGet packages
 * Create NuGet packages from found NuSpec-files